Return To Links

 Return to Casualty List

-Name: Service No: Rank: Battalion/Service: Date of Birth: Place of Birth: Date of Enlistment: Place of Enlistment: Age at Enlistment: Height: Complexion: Hair Colour: Eye Colour: Prior Military Experience: Martial Status: Religion: Trade: Next of Kin at Enlistment: Next of Kin: Date of Death: Age at Death: Cemetery: Grave Reference:
+Name: Service No: Rank: Battalion/Service: Date of Birth: Place of Birth: Date of Enlistment: Place of Enlistment: Address at Enlistment: Age at Enlistment: Height: Complexion: Hair Colour: Eye Colour: Prior Military Experience: Martial Status: Religion: Trade: Next of Kin at Enlistment: Next of Kin: Date of Death: Age at Death: Cemetery: Grave Reference: